sesame-workshop/SESAME/index.md

 ---
-title: "Smarter Extraction of ScholArly MEtadata using Knowledge Graphs and Language Models (SESAME-2025)"
+title: "Smarter Extraction of ScholArly MEtadata using Knowledge Graphs and Language Models"
-description: "Official website for the 1st workshop “Smarter Extraction of ScholArly MEtadata using Knowledge Graphs and Language Models”, to be held at JCDL 2025 (Virtual Event)."
+description: " SESAME-2025, 1st workshop Smarter Extraction of ScholArly MEtadata using Knowledge Graphs and Language Models, to be held at JCDL 2025 (Virtual Event)."
 ---

 <!-- Sticky mini navigation -->